Gloria Allred dares Harvey Weinstein to take witness stand

 He did not provide details but mentioned "witnesses" and "emails."

-"His denials are, in my judgment, being confirmed every day," Brafman said, calling allegations of rape "preposterous."
+"His denials are, in my judgment, being confirmed every day," Brafman said, calling allegations of rape "preposterous" and suggesting "Pulitzer-driven reporters" were out to get his client.

-"Are you really willing to have your client face the jury?" she asked.
+"Are you really willing to have your client face the jury?" she asked after Brafman had left the microphones outside the courthouse.
 "I doubt that you will take that risk, Mr. Brafman."

 She said her client will testify at trial about the 2006 incident, but she declined to identify her or provide any other details.